fredfellman/rtp/README.md

-# rtp
+# RTP
-Realative Time Protocol is a daemon allowing to synchronize multiple device on the same network with a great accuracy
+Realative Time Protocol is a daemon allowing to synchronize multiple devices on the same network with a great accuracy

+# Licence
+Code under GNU GPL v2 Licence.